lobral2728/ucb_ml_capstone/README.md

 ```
 There are two additional CSVs created to enable fairness analysis and leakate/shortcut audit.

-NOTE: This dataset will not render in github when there is output in it.
+> **NOTE**: This dataset will not render in github when there is output in it.
 Please see the file: <file> for the output.<br>
 2. **EDA** (see [UCB_ML_Capstone.ipynb](UCB_ML_Capstone.ipynb)):
    - Class distribution and split verification.
+   - Analysis of the sub-classes in the human split for age, sex, and ethnicity.
    - Sample grids of each class.
+   - Fairness analysis.
 3. **Feature engineering** (see [UCB_ML_Capstone.ipynb](UCB_ML_Capstone.ipynb)):
    - Basic augmentations using a Keras data_augmentation layer with RandomFlip, RandomRotation, RandomBrightness, and RandomContrast during training.
 4. **Baseline model** (trained/evaluated in [UCB_ML_Capstone.ipynb](UCB_ML_Capstone.ipynb)):